tomkat-cr/genericsuite-codegen/README.md

 GenericSuite CodeGen is an AI-powered RAG (Retrieval-Augmented Generation) system that generates JSON configuration files, Python tools, and application code following GenericSuite patterns.
 It combines a FastAPI backend with a React frontend and includes MCP (Model Context Protocol) server capabilities for seamless integration with AI development workflows.

-## Kiro-Driven Development Approach

-* How we used Kiro to develop the project: [Kiro-Usage.md](./Kiro-Usage.md)
-* Kiro step-by-step process to develop the project: [Kiro-SDLC-Screenshots.md](./Kiro-SDLC-Screenshots.md).

 ## Table of Contents

 - [Description](#description)